Interactions-Nexus/Nexus-Wiki/interactions/int-hiring.md

 Any new hiring will strictly be following the below guidelines:

--	New hires must be aligned with the Nexus vision, read, understand and agree to follow the DAO constitution and branch internal processes.
+-	New hires must be aligned with the Nexus vision.They should read, understand and agree to follow the DAO constitution and branch internal processes.

 - New hires must be +18 years of age.